napari/docs/docs/naps/9-multiple-canvases.md

 The concept of an "active" canvas will work in service of minimizing API changes.
 This will allow existing APIs on the main Viewer/ViewerModel to remain and simply delegate to the active canvas.

-In addition to maintaining the MVC architecture of napari, this proposal aims to maintain or improve decoupling of the UI framework (currently Qt), the visualization library (currently VisPy), and the napari core code.
+In addition to maintaining the model-view-controller (MVC) architecture of napari, this proposal aims to maintain or improve decoupling of the UI framework (currently Qt), the visualization library (currently VisPy), and the napari core code.

 > TODO: add a list open questions and key decisions here [name=Ashley A]
 > * selection state